Melville Wilkinson: Paiute-Bannock War, 1878

 In 1878, Wilkinson was in the command of a gunboat near Wallula on the Columbia River.
 There, where his men were armed with guns and muskets, he ordered them to fire on a group of non-combatant Palouse Indians — men, women, and children.
 The scene was so grotesque and horrifying that one eyewitness reported that, Wilkinson, after taking control of the field piece himself, unleashed a stream of bullets that when he was done, the Indians lay on the ground in all directions.
 Within several weeks of this incident, Wilkinson had taken a leave of absence and was in search of a new career.

 Later career

 In March 1879, Wilkinson moved to Washington, D.C.
-There, he befriended Richard Pratt, who shared similar views about Indian assimilation, specifically that a military solution was not the answer.
+There, he befriended Richard Henry Pratt, who shared similar views about Indian assimilation, specifically that a military solution was not the answer.
 In Washington, the two men successfully lobbied Secretary of Interior, Carl Shurz, Secretary of War George W. McCrary, and Commissioner of Indian Affairs Ezra A. Hayt, who agreed to establish two off-reservation boarding schools.
 Two months later, the federal government had given its approval for Forest Grove Indian school in Oregon, and Carlisle Indian School in Pennsylvania.
 Under an 1886 Act of Congress, Wilkinson was named the superintendent of Forest Grove.
 This gave the President the authority to appoint army officers as military instructors and professors.